-1. Lying on your back, roll onto your side, aiming to keep the spine aligned; roll by holding your arms across your chest (hands to opposite shoulders) and bend your knees

-- 2. Position the back section so that it is centrally aligned.
-With your helper, ensure the bottom edge is in line with the base of your lower back. - 3.
-They can press down on the mattress to feed the strap under your side.
+- 1. Lying on your back, roll by bending your knees and holding your arms across your chest onto to your side, aiming to keep the spine aligned. - 2.
+Position the back section so that it is centrally aligned.
+With your helper, ensure the bottom edge is in line with the base of your lower back and the collar in line with base of your skull.

-- 4. Holding the brace in place roll onto your back.
-Ensure the brace is located centrally on your back the curve within the back piece should follow the natural curve of your lower back. - 5.
-Put the front section in place, making sure it is aligned with your waist. - 6.
-At this point you may need to make small adjustments to ensure it is correctly placed. - 7.
-Pull the velcro straps one after the other over the front section.
+- 3. They can press down on the mattress to feed the straps under your side. - 4.
+Holding the brace in place roll onto your back.
+Ensure the brace is located centrally the curve within the back piece should follow the natural curve of your lower spine.
+Your neck should be resting on the collar piece. - 5.
+Put the front section in place, making sure it is centrally aligned and the collar snug under your chin. - 6.
+At this point you may need to make small adjustments to ensure it's correctly placed. - 7.
+Attach the Velcro straps either side of the collar. - 8.
+Fasten the front panel to the back using the straps; adjust this until it feels snug - 9.
+The lower end of the brace should sit just above the groin crease and the collar in line with your chin.